pfsense/docs/source/cache-proxy/wpad-autoconfigure-for-squid.rst

 as well as one named *wpad*, due to differences in how browsers request the file.

-To make this work using pfSense to serve the file, local IP addresses will need to be able to access the local interface IP address of the pfSense router.
+To make this work using the pfSense router to serve the file, local IP addresses will need to be able to access the local interface IP address of the pfSense router.
 They do not need to access the WebGUI with a password, this file will be served without authentication.
 The GUI must also be run in HTTP mode, which is less secure.
 If the GUI is set to use HTTP, never open up access to the GUI over the WAN.

 Configure DNS
 -------------